summerj21/IT1000Final/SummersWorkatMizzou.md

 [Soil Health Assessment Center](https://www.youtube.com/embed/enMumwvLAug)

 ### Post-Mizzou
-Summer hopes to research climate change in the future and find ways to mitigate its effetcs such as through carbon sequestration and biosequestion.
+Summer hopes to research climate change in the future and find ways to mitigate its effects, such as through carbon sequestration and biosequestion.